Statistical properties of worm algorithms for two dimensional frustrated Ising models: Models

-A second-neighbour ferromagnetic interaction $J_2$ on the triangular lattice, with $|J_2| \propto T$ in the $T \rightarrow 0$ limit, favours three-sublattice ordered fully-packed dimer configurations over others, and gives rise to a $\eta_d <2$ and $\eta_s < 1/2$.
-Indeed, $\eta_s$ decreases monotonically with increasing $|J_2|/T$ (in this zero temperature limit), until the system develops long-range three-sublattice order when $\eta_s =1/9$ is reached.\cite{Nienhuis_Hilhorst_Blote} In the coarse-grained height representation, this is understood by noting that $|J_2|/T$ tunes the stiffness of the height model, thereby influencing the value of $\eta_s$ (and of $\eta_d=4\eta_s$).
-Monomers in this fully-paked dimer model correspond, in the Coulomb gas (CG) description of the coarse-grained height model,\cite{Alet_Ikhlef_Jacobsen,Fradkin_etal} to a magnetic charge $+1$ (antimonomers have magnetic charge $-1$).
+A second-neighbour ferromagnetic interaction $J_2$ on the triangular lattice, with $J_2 \propto T$ in the $T \rightarrow 0$ limit, is equivalent to an attractive interaction favouring columnar three-sublattice order in the fully-packed dimer model that describes this limit.
+This interaction gives rise to a $\eta_d <2$ and $\eta_s < 1/2$ as shown in Fig.~\ref{phase_diagram}.
+Indeed, $\eta_s$ decreases monotonically with increasing $J_2/T$ (in this zero temperature limit), until the system develops long-range three-sublattice order when $\eta_s =1/9$ is reached.\cite{Nienhuis_Hilhorst_Blote} In the coarse-grained height representation, this is understood by noting that $J_2/T$ tunes the stiffness $g$ of the height model, thereby influencing the value of $\eta_s$ (and of $\eta_d=4\eta_s$).
+When $\eta_s = 1/9$, the leading allowed cosine interaction $\cos(6\pi h)$ becomes relevant, driving the transition to three-sublattice order.

+Monomers in this fully-packed dimer model correspond, in the Coulomb gas (CG) description of the coarse-grained height model,\cite{Alet_Ikhlef_Jacobsen,Fradkin_etal} to a magnetic charge $\pm 1$ on $A/B$ sites of the honeycomb lattice (likewise, antimonomers have magnetic charge $\mp 1$ on $A/B$ sites of the honeycomb lattice).
 As a result, the monomer-antimonomer correlator decays as a power law with an exponent $\eta_m=1/\eta_d = 1/4\eta_s$.
-In terms of the argument $\phi$ of the complex three-sublattice order parameter of the spin model, these monomers are half-vortices.
+In terms of the argument $\phi$ of the complex three-sublattice order parameter of the spin model, these monomers and antimonomers are half-vortices since $\phi \equiv \pi h$ and each monomer or antimonomer results in a height ambiguity of $\Delta h = \pm 1$ along any path that encircles the defect once.

+At nonzero $T$, the dimer representation of bond energies now allows three-coordinated sites touched by three dimers or one dimer, greatly increasing the entropy of allowed configurations.
+The sites touched by three dimers correspond to {\em vortices} in the phase $\phi$ of the three-sublattice order parameter of the spin model.
+The worm algorithm now makes other defects (Section.~\ref{Algorithms}) apart from monomers and antimonomers; like monomers and antimonomers, these too take the system outside the physical subspace of the spin model during the construction of the worm.
+These defects can again be thought of as half-vortices in the argument $\phi$ \cite{Kedar_PRL,Chern_Tchernyshyov,Jose_etal} of the Fourier component of the spin density at the three-sublattice wavevector.